 - It’s Bluetooth-enabled and includes a battery.
 Connect the Ledger Nano X to the Ledger Live app on your smartphone, and you’ll be able to conveniently use it wherever you go.
 This is a big deal.

-- You can simultaneously install up to 100 apps on the Ledger Nano X (which was a major pain point on the Ledger Nano S – which only supported about 5).
+- You can simultaneously install up to 100 apps on the Ledger Nano X (which was a major pain point on the Ledger Nano S).

 Frequently Asked Questions (FAQ)